nicobarray/aquedux/packages/aquedux-client/README.md

       * hydratedActionTypes: An array of Redux action types to send over the websocket.
 Default to `[]`.
       * endpoint: The aquedux-server endpoint.
 Default to `'127.0.0.1'`.
       * timeout: The delay in milliseonds before the client instance switches to a disconnected state and tries to reconnect.
 Default to `5000`.
+      * logLevel: The buyan log level to display.
+Can take either 'fatal', 'error', 'warn', 'info', 'debug' or 'trace'.
+Default to 'info'.

   ## aqueduxMiddleware